 Strength and Conditioning is a class designed to enhance one's body and self-image through all five components of physical fitness.
 All students use a variety of conditioning equipment and free weights.
 All students will develop their physical strength, quickness, agility, and flexibility through weight training and developmental activities.
-While Personal Development has been the primary physical education class required for graduation credit and every effort should be made to schedule freshmen in Personal Development, one-half credit of

-Strength and Conditioning - and one-half credit of Edgenuity online Health may be used for the required Personal Development course credit.
+While Personal Development has been the primary physical education class required for graduation credit and every effort should be made to schedule freshmen in Personal Development, one-half credit of Strength and Conditioning - and one-half credit of Edgenuity online Health may be used for the required Personal Development course credit.
 This course may be repeated for credit.
-PE uniform required.
+Students are required to dress in appropriate clothes for activity.